sveltejs/kit/packages/adapter-vercel/README.md

 Adapter for Svelte apps that creates a Vercel app, using a function for dynamic server rendering.

+If you're using [adapter-auto](../adapter-auto), you don't need to install this unless you need to specify Vercel-specific options, since it's already included.

 ## Usage

 Add `"@sveltejs/adapter-vercel": "next"` to the `devDependencies` in your `package.json` and run `npm install`.